MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   Beta_2P
 -   Weibull_Mixture (see the `section <https://reliability.readthedocs.io/en/latest/Weibull%20mixture%20models.html>`_ on this)

-The supported distributions for failures and left censored data are:

--   Weibull_2P
--   Exponential_1P
--   Gamma_2P
--   Lognormal_2P
--   Normal_2P
--   Beta_2P
--   Weibull_Mixture (see the `section <https://reliability.readthedocs.io/en/latest/Weibull%20mixture%20models.html>`_ on this)

 .. note:: The Beta distribution is only for data in the range {0,1}.
 Specifying data outside of this range will cause an error.

 .. note:: The current method of fitting the location shifted distributions (Weibull_3P, Exponential_2P, Gamma_3P) is not perfectly accurate as it uses a shortcut of setting γ equal to the lowest datapoint.
 The optimisation method is highly sensitive to the quality of the initial guess and this initial guess is provided by scipy which does a rather poor job of estimating the parameters for location shifted distributions.
-This is planned to be solved in a future release but will require a reqrite of the optimization functions that are curretly used from scipy so the solution is not simple.
+This is planned to be solved in a future release by using the least squares estimate (yet to be implemented) as an initial guess which would bypass the need to use scipy.
 If you are fitting location shifted distributions to small or heavily censored datasets and your work is important, I would recommend using commercial software for maximum accuracy.
 If you have a lot of data and not too much censored data then ``reliability.Fitters`` should do a reasonable job with location shifted distributions.

 If you do not know which distribution you want to fit, then please see the `section <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ on using the Fit_Everything function which will find the best distribution to describe your data.